 Nidec Corporation to Make Nidec OKK Corporation a Wholly Owned Subsidiary by Way of Simplified Share Exchange

-/EIN News/ -- KYOTO, Japan, Dec.
-12, 2022 (GLOBE NEWSWIRE) -- Nidec Corporation (TSE: 6594; OTC US: NJDCY) (the “Company” or “Nidec”) announced today that, at its board meeting held today, it has resolved to implement share exchange transactions to make Nidec OKK Corporation (TSE: 6205) (“Nidec OKK,” and the Company and Nidec OKK will be collectively referred to as the “two companies” hereinafter) a wholly owned subsidiary of the Company, which will serve as the wholly owning parent company, and that the two companies have signed a share exchange agreement (the “Share Exchange Agreement”).
+KYOTO, Japan, Dec.
+12, 2022 (GLOBE NEWSWIRE) -- Nidec Corporation ((TSE: 6594,NJDCY (the "Company" or "Nidec") announced today that, at its board meeting held today, it has resolved to implement share exchange transactions to make Nidec OKK Corporation (TSE: 6205) ("Nidec OKK," and the Company and Nidec OKK will be collectively referred to as the "two companies" hereinafter) a wholly owned subsidiary of the Company, which will serve as the wholly owning parent company, and that the two companies have signed a share exchange agreement (the "Share Exchange Agreement").

 The Share Exchange is expected to become effective on March 1, 2023 (the "Share Exchange Effective Date"), subject to approval by Nidec OKK's shareholders at an extraordinary general meeting scheduled to be held on February 15, 2023.
 The Company intends to use a simplified share exchange procedure in accordance with Article 796, Paragraph 2, of the Companies Act, without obtaining the approval of its shareholders for the Share Exchange.
 Nidec OKK's stock is expected to be delisted from the Tokyo Stock Exchange's Standard Market prior to the Share Exchange Effective Date, and the delisting is currently expected to take effect on February 27, 2023 (the last trading date being February 24, 2023).